 Response 14: The EPA has the responsibility to direct and conduct remediation activities authorized by CERCLA, and is the federal agency responsible to administer Section 401 water quality certification under the Clean Water Act.
 NWP activities authorized by the Corps are required to obtain individual Section 401 water quality certification at CERCLA project locations if they cannot meet the 401 conditions issued by the EPA for the NWPs.
 The Seattle District has a notification agreement with EPA for activities that may be authorized by NWP for non-federal project proponents proposing work within CERCLA sites.
-If the activity, after review of the PCN and notification is required.
+If the activity, after review of the PCN and notification to the EPA does not meet all Section 401 conditions an individual water quality certification is required.
 The authority to add special conditions to NWP verifications is discussed in NWP final rule (82 FR 2005); "D. District Engineer's Decision," states, "[t]he district engineer may add case-specific special conditions to the NWP authorization to address site-specific environmental concerns" (See also 33 CFR 330.6).